Saxon (band): Departure of Graham Oliver and return to heavier sound (1994–2002)

 During 1994, Saxon recorded the album Dogs of War.
-Shortly afterwards, Graham Oliver was fired by the band in 1995.
-The band replaced Oliver with Doug Scarratt, a long time friend of drummer Nigel Glockler.
+Shortly afterwards, Graham Oliver was fired by the band in 1996.
+The band replaced Oliver with Doug Scarratt, a longtime friend of drummer Nigel Glockler.
 Saxon recorded a new music video for Dogs of War.
 1996 saw the release of another live album, The Eagle Has Landed Pt II.
 They also recorded a cover of the Judas Priest song "You've Got Another Thing Comin'", for a tribute album entitled A Tribute to Judas Priest: Legends of Metal.

 Saxon released Unleash the Beast, produced by Kalle Trapp and Saxon, in 1997.
 Saxon began their Unleash The Beast tour in May, where they played in Europe.
 Unleash the Beast reached the top 100 in the charts in Sweden, Germany and Switzerland.
 In November, they played two gigs in Brazil (São Paulo and Santos) and ended the year with a Christmas show in Belgium.
 In 1998, the band toured the US, as well as playing the Brazilian Monsters of Rock.
 After relentless touring, drummer Nigel Glockler took time off to recover from a neck and shoulder injury and was temporally replaced by Fritz Randow.

 September 1999 saw the release of Metalhead.
 The album was praised in Germany where Saxon had begun to play the Wacken Open Air Festival, where they later became a regular fixture.
 Saxon also headlined the first Bloodstock Festival in the UK.
 In 2001, they again headlined the Wacken Open Air Festival and recorded the live DVD "Saxon Chronicles".
 Saxon also released the album Killing Ground during the same year.
 In 2002, Saxon released Heavy Metal Thunder, a compilation album featuring re-recorded versions of songs from the band's biggest selling albums.